Elena-Rosa/Neighborhood/README.md

 ## Tests

-Describe: function processNumber()
+Describe: processNumber()

-Test: "It should return the let, if and else if statements"
+Test: "It should return a string value for the number"
 Code:
-processNumber
-Expected output: let numString = ...if return "Won't you be My neighbor" else if return "Beep"

-Describe: function displayResults
+processNumber(0)
+Expected output: "0"

-Test: "It should replace numbers that contain a "1" with "Beep"
+Test: "It should replace numbers containing a "1" with "Beep".
 Code:
-const beep(1)
-beepBoop(1)
+processNumber(1)
+Expected output: "Beep"

+Test: "It should replace numbers containing a "2" with "Boop".
+Code:
+processNumber(2)
+Expected output: "Boop"

+Test: "It should replace numbers containing a "3" with "Won't you be my neighbor".
+Code:
+processNumber(3)
+Expected output: "Won't you be my neighbor"

+Describe: process()

+Test:
+Code: process(0)
+Expected Output: [0]

+Test:
+Code: process(1)
+Expected Output: [0, "Beep"]

+Test:
+Code: process(2)
-Expected Output: [0,"Beep"]
+Expected Output: [0, "Beep"]

 Test: "It should replace numbers that contain a "2" with "Boop"
 Code: